The Screaming Skull: Mystery Science Theater 3000

-The Screaming Skull was featured in a ninth season episode of Mystery Science Theater 3000, a comedy television series which features a human and his robot creations watching bad films while providing a running commentary which mocks the film being shown.
-It was featured alongside an episode of The Gumby Show entitled "Robot Rumpus."
+The Screaming Skull was featured episode #912 of Mystery Science Theater 3000, a comedy television series which features a human and two robots watching bad films while providing a running commentary which mocks the film being shown.
+The MST3K episode premiered August 29, 1998, and included an episode of The Gumby Show titled "Robot Rumpus."
 Series writer Bill Corbett disliked the film, saying that "making someone watch this even once is specifically outlawed by the Geneva Convention."
+The episode featuring the film was the final episode broadcast on The Sci-Fi Channel, when it aired as a rerun on January 31, 2004.